CygRyu/AntAquarium/README.md

 ### Prestige
 - Reset your colony to earn **prestige points**, which provide permanent bonuses like increased resource generation, longer ant lifespans, and faster chamber building.

 ---

+## Support the Developer ☕

+If you enjoy playing **Ant Aquarium** and would like to support the development of the game, consider buying me a coffee!
+Your support helps keep the project alive and allows me to add more features and improvements.

+- **[Ko-Fi](https://ko-fi.com/cygryu)**: Support me with a one-time donation.
+- **[PayPal](https://www.paypal.com/paypalme/sofiansu?country.x=ID&locale.x=en_US)**: Send a donation via PayPal.

+Thank you for your support! 💖

+---